A displeased crowd is throwing stuff at speakers and artists according to the Rule of Funny

-- On the first episode or movie of any adaptation of Hana Yori Dango all the students gather around Tsukushi and nail her with rotten eggs and other stuff the Korean adaptation even added a flour Bucket Booby Trap to deliver some extra humiliation for the Plucky Girl
+- On the first episode or movie of any adaptation of Hana Yori Dango all the students gather around Tsukushi and nail her with rotten eggs and other stuff.
+The Korean adaptation even added a flour Bucket Booby-Trap to deliver some extra humiliation for the Plucky Girl

 - This was also used in Episode 12 of the Little Lulu anime.
 Lulu and the others did this to a picture of Wilbur's butler that was drawn on the side of the clubhouse, after he snobbishly put them off the activities that they normally did.

 - At one point in Urusei Yatsura, Ataru, grieving about how messed up his life has become since Lum decided they were married, asks the readers if he really deserves such torment.
-He is immediatly covered in a pile garbage as off-panel voices declare "NO, YOU IDIOT! you deserve more!"
+He is immediately covered in a pile garbage as off-panel voices declare "NO, YOU IDIOT! you deserve more!"

 - It's a running gag in Garfield.
 Once he was pelted with a pillow, an alarm clock and a flowerpot in short order.
 He took the stuff with him and was happy.